elymaay/WD-LEONARDOSW3/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - Showcasing different designs of headers and footers
-- Whats the purpose
+- Whats the purpose - To show the different designs of headers and footers
-- What are key components
+- What are key components - Static and Animated Headers and Footers
-- What technology used and how it is used
+- What technology used and how it is used - HTML and CSS

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Static Headers and Footers
-- Transactional
+- Animated Headers and Footers

 ### Technology
 <!-- TODO: List of Technology Used -->